The Depths of Satan

 Just as drugs do not cause addiction, guns do not kill people.
 People kill people and people choose to abuse drugs and alcohol.

-If you take a person’s drug away they will often choose another drug that is more readily available.
+If you take a person’s drug away he will often choose another drug that is more readily available.
 If you take an evil person’s gun away he will find another way to kill.

 The Las Vegas killer could have killed more by flying a plane into the crowd.
 He was a pilot and wealthy so he could have done this.